Guests

 The composition for "Pinocchio" in the 2020/2021 season was his first collaboration with Theater Waidspeicher.
 In the 2021/2022 season, he arranged the composition and sound for "Miss Smilla's Feeling for Snow".

-In the season 2022/23 he composes music and sounds for "Gold Power Love Death - The Song of the Nibelungs".
+In the 2022/23 season he composed music and sounds for "Gold Power Love Death - The Song of the Nibelungs".

 Photo by: Sami Bill